-Based upon the opinions of the Central Bank, the BRSA formulates operating principles for independent audit firms and maintains an up-to-date list of those in compliance.
+Based upon the opinions of the Central Bank of Turkey, the BRSA formulates operating principles for independent audit firms and maintains a current list of those in compliance.
 The BRSA also licenses and supervises banks operating in Turkey with respect to which it is authorised to levy administrative fines, revoke licences, and move other operations to the Savings Deposit and Insurance Fund (SDIF) - a public, legal entity that insures consumer savings deposit accounts.